XenitAB/xenitab.github.io/docs/xks/developer-guide/ci.md

 CVE-2020-29652
 ```

-If you want to disable trivy by appending the following to your ci file build file.
+If you want to disable trivy by appending the following to your ci file.

 ```.yaml
 imageScan